Jaredslocker21/organic_cat/README.md

 ## Credits
 - My Mentor Akshat Garg and Daisy Mc Girr have really supported me technically through this project.
-- The Default Image, Hero Image and Logo are  Adobe Stock Images licenses were purchased through my monthly subscription up too 500k views.
+- The Default Image, Hero Image are  Adobe Stock Images licenses were purchased through my monthly subscription up too 500k views.
+- Logo- The logo was made by me.
+Not the Font.
+The Font is a Catfont
 - Tutor Support on a few occassions.
 Thank You!
 - The slack community has also helped to keep me cool and engaged.
 - Lauren-Nicole helped me with some design.